-Payments of dividends and capital in respect of the Shares will not be subject to taxation in the Cayman Islands and no withholding will be required on the payment of interest and principal or a dividend or capital to any holder of the Shares, as the case may be, nor will gains derived from the disposal of the Shares be subject to Cayman Islands income or corporation tax.
-The Cayman Islands currently have no income, corporation or capital gains tax and no estate duty, inheritance tax or gift tax.
+Payments of dividends and capital in respect of the Shares will not be subject to taxation in the Cayman Islands and no withholding will be required on the payment of interest and principal or a dividend or capital to any holder of the Shares, as the case may be, nor will gains derived from the disposal of the Shares be subject to Cayman Islands income or corporate tax.
+The Cayman Islands currently has no income, corporate or capital gains tax and no estate duty, inheritance tax or gift tax.